Skip to cookie consent Skip to main content

 Mass General Brigham

-To help protect birthing people, doctors at Brigham and Women’s Hospital have created what’s known as an obstetric comorbidity index (OBCMI).
-This tool helps to assess the risk that each patient has of developing severe complications during birth.
+To help protect new mothers, doctors at Brigham and Women’s Hospital have created what’s known as an obstetric comorbidity index (OBCMI).
+This tool helps to assess the risk that each patient has of developing severe complications during or following birth.
 If a person receives a high score on the OBCMI, the Brigham and Women’s Hospital care team takes extra steps to protect the patient.

 “For example, if a patient is at high risk for postpartum hemorrhage, we have blood ready in case they need a transfusion,” Dr. Reiff says.
 “And we have medicines immediately available to easily give to them as soon as they are needed.”

-As for high blood pressure, many at-risk patients now receive blood pressure devices to use at home.
+In other cases, some patients may be at risk for high blood pressure and now receive blood pressure devices to use at home.
 They also get information about what to do if their blood pressure goes up.
-For example, your provider may ask you to come into the office for a check-up or change the amount of medication you take.
+A Brigham provider may ask you to come into the office for a check-up or change the amount of medication you take.

-What are the signs and symptoms of postpartum hemorrhage and high blood pressure?
+What are the signs and symptoms of hemorrhage after giving birth?

 Signs and symptoms of postpartum hemorrhage include: